-A doctor's surgery and waiting room is located in the Upper Village while the Lower Village contains a Health Board Dispensary
+A doctor's surgery and waiting room is located in the Upper Village.

 Rosedale (Kilmacow) Voluntary Housing Association

 Rosedale is a residential care facility for the elderly located in Dangan in the Upper Village.
 It occupies a building that was once the convent of the Presentation Sisters, who vacated the property in 1986.
 On lands adjoining the convent building 16 bungalows were built and are used as sheltered housing for the elderly of the Parish.
 Both facilities are operated by Rosedale (Kilmacow) Voluntary Housing Association Limited and the convent building was extended in the 1990s to provide additional bedrooms and a day-care centre to accommodate elderly people that are not resident in Rosedale.
 Rosedale today is funded by the Health Services Executive, local fund-raising, donations from friends, families and business and fees paid by residents.